Aider-AI/aider/docs/benchmarks.md

 [OpenAI's new function calling API](https://openai.com/blog/function-calling-and-other-api-updates) looks like a promising way to create more structured edit formats.
-Before making such a big change, I wanted to make sure I had a quantitative way to assess the benefits of function based editing.
+Before making such a big change, I wanted a quantitative way to assess the benefits of function based editing.

 With this in mind, I developed a